YPCloudInc/Clouder/md/git-clone.md

 git clone "your git project url"
 ```

-### Use local UI interface to add stuff you want after that
+### Use local UI interface to add in content you want

 ## Step 3
 ```